yaacov/node-modbus-serial/worker/README.md

+#### See also modbusdb

-# for a more complete module see modbusdb https://github.com/yarosdev/modbusdb
+The worker class is a simple class that makes it easy to grab some data from device, for a more complete module see modbusdb https://github.com/yarosdev/modbusdb

 ------------